CZ-NIC/pz/README.md

     ```bash
     echo "5" | pz 'len(s)'  # 1 (command internally changed to `s = len(s)`)
     ```
-* Tuple, generator: If `s` ends up as a tuple, its get joined by spaces.
+* Tuple, generator: If `s` ends up as a tuple, its get joined by tabs.
     ```bash
     $ echo "5" | pz 's, len(s)'
-    5, 1
+    5	1
     ```

     Consider piping two lines 'hey' and 'buddy'.
 We return three elements, original text, reversed text and its length.
     ```bash
     $ echo -e "hey\nbuddy" | pz 's,s[::-1],len(s)'
-    hey, yeh, 3
+    hey	yeh	3
-    buddy, yddub, 5
+    buddy	yddub	5
     ```
 * List: When `s` ends up as a list, its elements are printed to independent lines.
     ```bash